 Revealed Comparative Advantage (RCA) = Sector’s weights in one place is higher than its weight in the overall economy

 Under this approach, economies are defined on how diverse (how many products it has a specialisation) they are; and how ubiquitous (number of places that are able to make a product) their areas of specialisation are.
-As result – by interacting diversity with ubiquity – it is possible to assign an Economic Complexity Indicator (ECI) for each geography and Product Complex Indicator (PCI) for each industry.
+As result – by interacting diversity with ubiquity – it is possible to assign an Economic Complexity Indicator (ECI) for each geography and Product Complex Indicator (PCI) for each product, industry or activity.
+This idea is connected to capabilities approach and the cross-industry knowledge spillovers ideas described by Jacobs.

-A rare activity is not necessarily a complex one
+What is a complex occupation?

-The economic complexity concept, by comparing activities across geographies, is able to identify complex and non-complex activities that are equally rare.
+The economic complexity concept, by comparing activities across geographies, is able to identify how complex is one activity by simultaneously analysing its individual ubiquity (number of places that are able to make a product) but also how common are the remaining activities in that economy.

+A rare occupation is not necessarily a complex one.
 For instance, a product that is rare only because of its geography (e.g. diamonds and oil) is likely to be located in a place that produces several non-rare (high ubiquity) goods (e.g. agricultural products).
 At the opposite end of the spectrum, a rare and complex activity is usually bundled next to other rare (low ubiquity) products, suggesting the product requires a certain level of accumulated knowledge to be produced.
 Complex activities such as software development are likely to be located new to other high-knowledge (complex) activities like pharmaceutics.

+A complex economy is generally characterised by having competitive advantages in several occupations with high complexity (PCI).
+Such combination reflects both economic diversity and the existence of accumulated knowledge do perform complex occupations.
+That said, the productivity of an economy is also linked with the size of its most complex occupations: if two economies have comparative advantages in the same sectors, we would expect the one with a higher employment share in the most complex jobs to be more productive.

 Economic complexity at the urban level